 is given to early applicants.

 - The Free Application for Federal Student Aid (FAFSA) is available for all US citizens.
-The FAFSA opens October 1 for the following school year at fafsa.gov and the priority date is January 15.
+The FAFSA opens in December for the 2023/2024 school year at fafsa.gov and the priority date is January 15.
 Texas Tech code: 003644.
 Check out this FAFSA Overview video for more information.

 - The Texas Application for State Financial Aid (TASFA) is available for all non-US citizens who are Texas residents.
 The TASFA opens October 1 for the following school year at collegeforalltexans.com.
 The priority date is January 15.